ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 [OPEN ISSUE: Should there be an indication of whether a given aggregate request is a continuation of a previous sub-batch?]

-The aggregation flow can be thought of as having three phases:
+The aggregation flow can be thought of as having three phases for transforming each valid input report share into an output share:

 - Initialization: Begin the aggregation flow by sharing report shares with each helper.
 Each aggregator, including the leader, initializates the underlying